 All certified coaches, except those with Levels-NCCP certifications, must maintain their certification status.
-Maintenance of Certification does not apply to coaches with Levels-NCCP certifications.
-Some sports also require coaches who have achieved TRAINED status to maintain their status through the Professional Development (PD) program.
+Some sports require their coaches who have achieved TRAINED status to maintain their status through the Professional Development (PD) program.
 Click to view the Maintenance of Certification Requirements list by sport.

 Why do I need to maintain my certification?

-Maintenance of certification, through proof of PD and active coaching is viewed as essential to athlete performance and the integrity of the NCCP.
-The Levels-NCCP was sometimes criticized because a coach could continue to be “Certified” even if they had not coached for several years or did not keep their coaching knowledge up to date.
+Maintenance of Certification, through proof of PD and active coaching, is viewed as essential to athlete performance and the integrity of the NCCP.
+The Levels-NCCP was sometimes criticized because a coach could continue to be 'Certified' even if they had not coached for several years or did not keep their coaching knowledge up to date.

-When do the requirements for Maintenance of Certification Start?
+When did the requirement for Maintenance of Certification start?

-How do I know how many Professional Development (PD) points I need to maintain my certification?
+How do I know how many PD points I need to maintain my certification?

 You can review the number of points you need to maintain your certification on the Maintenance page of your coaching transcript on the Locker.